gcr07/Azure-AZ900/README.md

 Un presupuesto es donde se establece un límite de gasto para Azure.
 Puede establecer presupuestos basados en una suscripción, un grupo de recursos, un tipo de servicio u otros criterios.
 Al establecer un presupuesto, también establecerá una alerta de presupuesto.

+# Estudio

+## AzCopy

+AzCopy es una utilidad de línea de comandos que puede usar para copiar blobs o archivos a una cuenta de almacenamiento o desde una cuenta de almacenamiento.
+En este artículo sirve de ayuda para descargar AzCopy, conectarse a la cuenta de almacenamiento y, a continuación, transferir datos.

+### Pregunta

+Which of the following is the best approach when you need to copy large amount of files between two Azure Storage accounts?

+##  Azure Private cloud ¿?

+True or False: Azure is a public cloud, and has no private cloud offerings

+Some aspects of Azure are not open to the public and require a private agreement with Microsoft such as Azure Government and DoD services<br>For more info: <a href='https://azure.microsoft.com/en-us/overview/what-are-private-public-hybrid-clouds/'>https://azure.microsoft.com/en-us/overview/what-are-private-public-hybrid-clouds/</a>

+## Azure Policy

+Azure Policy can add restrictions on storage account SKUs, virtual machine instance types, and rules relating to tagging of resources and groups.
+It cannot prompt a user to ask them if they are sure.

+## Azure Consumption-based pricing model

+The common pricing options for Azure services are: Consumption-based price - You are charged for only what you use.
+This model is also known as the Pay-As-You-Go rate.
+Fixed price - You provision resources and are charged for those instances whether or not they are used.

+## Azure Time-based (Fixed) pricing model ( por ejemplo tu contratas una maquina virtual por 1 mes la uses o no te cobran 1 mes)

+Fixed price - You provision resources and are charged for those instances whether or not they are used.

+## What is an availability set?
+An availability set is a logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability.
+We recommended that two or more VMs are created within an availability set to provide for a highly available application and to meet the 99.95% Azure SLA.
+There is no cost for the Availability Set itself, you only pay for each VM instance that you create.